lyteabovenyte/Mock-kafka/README.md

 - [x] Observability using [zap](github.com/grpc-ecosystem/go-grpc-middleware/logging/zap), [ctxtags](github.com/grpc-ecosystem/go-grpc-middleware/tags) and [OpenCensus](go.opencensus.io) for tracing. all in gRPC interceptors ⚭
 - [x] Server-to-Server Service Discovery using [Serf](https://www.serf.io)
 - [x] Coordination and Consesusn with **Raft** algorithm and bind the cluster with **Serf** for Discovery Integration between servers
+- [x] Client-side LoadBalancing with gRPC and End-to-End Discovery Integration

 ###### implementation: